-This Sausage Gravy and Biscuits recipe is a breakfast classic!
+This Sausage Gravy recipe is a Southern breakfast classic!
 Let me show you how easy it is to make from scratch!
 Comfort food at its best!

 While it might not seem like ground-breaking news, I only mention it because I have told y’all numerous times that I’m not really a fan of breakfast and only recently, have I had to force myself to be a regular breakfast eater.
 As much as I would love to eat biscuits with sausage gravy every day, it’s just not happening.
 I make good choices (usually!!) like my Peanut Butter Granola, Strawberry Vanilla Overnight Oatmeal, or Peach-Banana Oatmeal Smoothie.

 However, on Sunday mornings, all bets are off and my family goes all out.
 We make some of our breakfast favorites like loaded omelets, French toast, breakfast burritos, and yes, occasionally we make Sausage Gravy and Biscuits.
 Ya gotta live a little … amiright?!
 While I’m not as crazy about some of the other stuff like the rest of my family, I definitely get excited for Sausage Gravy and Biscuits.
 It’s just good ol’ comfort food to me!